lillian-rigling/minimal-mistakes/_pages/details.md

 ## Getting Here

 ### Driving & Parking
 The *Inn on the Twenty* is a short drive through wine country from the QEW.
 There is ample free parking available at the Inn.
 On the day of the wedding, there will be signs directing guests to the *Cave Spring Vineyard Retreat*.
+There is ample parking a short walk from the retreat building.

 ### Flying in?
 <i class="fas fa-plane"></i> **From the United States:** The Buffalo International Airport in Buffalo, NY is approximately one hour by car from Jordan Station.